custom-humans/editable-humans/README.md

 	├── SMPLX_FEMALE.pkl
 	└── SMPLX_FEMALE.npz
 ```
-3. Since online sampling points on meshes during training can be slow, we presample 18M points per mesh and cache them in a h5 file for training.
+3. Since online sampling points on meshes during training can be slow, we sample 18M points per mesh and cache them in an h5 file for training.
 Run the following script to generate the h5 file.

 ```bash!
 python generate_dataset.py -i /path/to/dataset/folder
 ```

 ⚠️ The script will generate a large h5 file (>80GB).
-If yout don't want to generate that many points, you can adjust the `NUM_SAMPLES` parameter [here](https://github.com/custom-humans/editable-humans/blob/main/generate_dataset.py#L18).
+If you don't want to generate that many points, you can adjust the `NUM_SAMPLES` parameter [here](https://github.com/custom-humans/editable-humans/blob/main/generate_dataset.py#L18).

 ### THuman2.0